 This game is essentially a variation of Battleships and is open to all readers of TWJO.
-Set in the late 19th century, a 20 x 20 grid represents an area of the African bush, while the players are all bag hunters looking to trophies.
+Set in the late 19th century, a 20 x 20 grid represents an area of the African bush, while the players are all hunters looking to bag trophies.

 All you have to do each turn is nominate two squares to take pot-shots at: F9 and M17, say (the second is only used if the first misses).
-Letters (A-T) run across the grid and numbers (1-20) up and down (thus A1 is the top left corner).
+Letters (A-T) numbers (1-20) up and down corner).